unixorn/git-extra-commands/README.md

 ## Other useful git stuff

+### Articles / Blog posts / Books

 * Scott Chacon's [Pro Git](http://git-scm.com/book) book is a great resource for getting more out of git.

-* Peter Hurford's [git-it-on.zsh](https://github.com/peterhurford/git-it-on.zsh) plugin.
-It adds a gitit command that will open your current directory on github, in your current branch.

-* Peter also wrote [git-aliases.zsh](https://github.com/peterhurford/git-aliases.zsh), which you may prefer to the git plugin from oh-my-zsh.

-* [git-up](https://github.com/aanand/git-up) - Fetch and rebase all locally-tracked remote branches

 * Zach Dennis has a great [blog post](http://www.mutuallyhuman.com/blog/2012/06/22/a-git-walkthrough/) - it's worth reading on it's own, but here are a couple of good sites I found through it:
     * [gitready.com/](http://gitready.com/) is another great reference which has been collecting information and tips for git since 2009.
     * [gitimmersion.com/](http://gitimmersion.com/)

-* [gitsh](https://github.com/thoughtbot/gitsh) - An interactive shell for git.
-From within gitsh you can issue any git command, even using your local aliases and configuration.
+* There’s a quick [introduction to git](http://learnxinyminutes.com/docs/git/) on learnxinyminutes.com, and a more detailed git tutorial at [http://www.learnenough.com/git-tutorial](http://www.learnenough.com/git-tutorial).

 * Kate Hudson maintains the [git flight rules](https://github.com/k88hudson/git-flight-rules) collection of useful git usage tips.

 * [awesome-github](https://github.com/fffaraz/awesome-github) - Faraz Fallahi maintains a curated list of Github & Git resources.

+### Utilities

 * [git-diffall](https://github.com/thenigan/git-diffall) - Provides a directory based diff mechanism for git.

-* [git_history_visualizer](https://github.com/kidpixo/git_history_visualizer) - python script to visualize the history of files in a git repository
+* Peter Hurford's [git-aliases.zsh](https://github.com/peterhurford/git-aliases.zsh), which you may prefer to the git plugin from oh-my-zsh.

 * [git-fastclone](https://github.com/square/git-fastclone) - Think `git clone --recursive` on steroids.
 If you're doing repeated checkouts of a given repo on a machine (like a ci box), **git-fastclone** will speed things up considerably.

+* [git_history_visualizer](https://github.com/kidpixo/git_history_visualizer) - python script to visualize the history of files in a git repository

+* Peter also wrote the [git-it-on.zsh](https://github.com/peterhurford/git-it-on.zsh) plugin.
+It adds a gitit command that will open your current directory on github, in your current branch.

+* [gitsh](https://github.com/thoughtbot/gitsh) - An interactive shell for git.
+From within gitsh you can issue any git command, even using your local aliases and configuration.

 * [git-submodule-tools](https://github.com/kollerma/git-submodule-tools) - A collection of scripts that should help make life with git submodules easier.

+* [git-up](https://github.com/aanand/git-up) - Fetch and rebase all locally-tracked remote branches

 * [git-wayback-machine](https://github.com/MadRabbit/git-wayback-machine) - A simple script to quickly navigate a project's state through it's GIT history

-* There’s a quick [introduction to git](http://learnxinyminutes.com/docs/git/) on learnxinyminutes.com

 ## Credits